dashingsoft/pyarmor/docs/questions.rst

 be sure they're generated for the obfuscated scripts.
 If not, rename them or move them to other path.

-Because the obfuscated scripts will first search the current path, then search the path of runtime module `pytransform.py` to find the file `license.lic` and `pytransform.key`.
+Before v5.7.0, the obfuscated scripts will first search the current path, then search the path of runtime module `pytransform.py` to find the file `license.lic` and `pytransform.key`.
 If they're not generated for the obfuscated script, this error will be reported.

 'XXX' codec can't decode byte 0xXX
 ----------------------------------